Last Updated on July 28, 2022 by Mark Roberts

 If you didn’t find the Audio Guide feature helpful to you, you now know how to enable or disable it on Roku.
 So, follow the methods above and get rid of them.

-Also, in this tutorial, we’ve tried to cover all the issues you might be facing to turn off Voice on Roku.
-However, if you still have any questions, do let us know in the comments box.
+Also, in this tutorial, we’ve tried to cover all the issues you might face to turn off Voice on Roku.
+However, if you still have questions, do let us know in the comments box.